wangzhihao/notes/computer_science/language/compiler/optimization/static_single_assignment.md

 ![](../images/tranform-back-from-ssa.jpg)

+* What's the benefit of temporary value Zi?
+Why wouldn't the Zi makes performance worse?

 * How to know in each iteration we improve the code?

     * Observation 1.
 The SSA form doesn't increase the instruction number if we didn't count Φ function.
 Only version number is assigned to the existing instruction.